 Between saving up to buy the series’ DVDs and trying to pick up where I left off on the TV broadcast, it took me a while to actually watch through Cowboy Bebop at first.
 And given the lack of access to anime at the time, I ended up picking up episodes here and there that I really liked and watched them randomly, over and over again.
 As a result, I have only seen the show from start to finish in sequence a handful of times.

 This time around, it was clear to see how the show evolved from episode to episode.
 The first half of the series is very aggressive in heaping on its signature hard-boiled atmosphere, while the second half cuts it a bit more loose, playing around with more comedic and conceptual episodes.
-It’s also during this second half where the otaku interests of the staff come fully into play with episodes like Wild Horses, which features an anachronistic appearance of the Space Shuttle Colombia; Speak Like a Child, which takes the heroes on a search for an elusive Beta tape; Toys in the Attic, which is a play on Alien; and Pierrot le Fou, which is a straight-up homage to Batman–fitting, since Sunrise worked on the animated series back in the day.
+It’s also during this second half where the otaku interests of the staff come fully into play with episodes like Wild Horses, which features an anachronistic appearance of the Space Shuttle Colombia; Speak Like a Child, which takes the heroes on a search for an elusive Beta deck; Toys in the Attic, which is a play on Alien; and Pierrot le Fou, which is a straight-up homage to Batman–fitting, since Sunrise worked on the animated series back in the day.

 When I was younger I thought the show was a bit more balanced in how it dished out the content, but now I can clearly see that this impression came about due to the staggered nature in which I watched the series.
 Watching it now, I feel some of the more hard-boiled episodes could have been mixed in near the end, but at the same time watching the creators evolve and delve into more experimental territory as the series progresses is satisfying in its own right.

-Needless to say, there is a lot going on the 26 episodes of Cowboy Bebop.
+Needless to say, there is a lot going on in the 26 episodes of Cowboy Bebop.
 Like any good album, each Session hits me in a different way depending on when I watch them and what mood I’m in.
 This time around, the following selections stood out.

 Honky Tonk Women